Showing posts with label president. Show all posts

 Sunday, February 28, 2016

-We stopped at the rest area in Birmingham, AL., to use the restroom, and to get snacks of Reese’s pieces, and Diet Pepsi. $3.00
+We stopped at the rest area in Birmingham, AL, to use the restroom and get snacks of Reese's Pieces and Diet Pepsi. $3.00

 After we filled with gas, our GPS went crazy and stopped working.

-My husband wanted to ask someone in the services department about why the GPS was acting the way it was but they did not know.
+My husband wanted to ask someone in the services department why the GPS was acting the way it was, but they didn't know.

-We stopped at the Webster County Courthouse (red brick with four large white columns) to take pictures of the historic markers of Walter F. George 1878-1957 who served as senator of Georgia for 34 years, and the historic marker of the First Confederate flag that was raised in Georgia, and Webster.
+We stopped at the Webster County Courthouse (red brick with four large white columns) to take pictures of the historic markers for Walter F. George (1878-1957), who served as a senator from Georgia for 34 years, and the historic marker for the First Confederate flag that was raised in Georgia and Webster.
 I took several pictures of the surrounding area.

 Webster County Courthouse